ibrahimtosun18/maze_runner/README.md

 # Maze Generator

 This program generates a random maze based on user-defined width and height.
-The maze is created using a depth-first search (DFS) algorithm and is displayed in the terminal using ASCII characters.
+The maze is created using a depth-first search (DFS) algorithm and is displayed in the seperate sfml terminal.

 ## Features